 1. Simply cut your lemon in half (you could also use lime or an orange if you only have these citrus to hand) and squeeze the juice from one half into 200ml of water.

 2. Place both halves of the lemon, leaving the rind on, into the water.

 3. Turn the machine on high for several minutes (five should be fine) allowing the solution to boil and make the window steamy.

 4. Let the microwave cool a little and then simply wipe down the inside with a damp, clean sponge afterwards.

 5. Let the microwave dry out completely.

 How to clean a microwave with vinegar

-White vinegar is a potent cleaning agent, while you can use apple cider vinegar also) and so like lemon, works wonders when cleaning the inside of your microwave also.
-You could also combine both.
+White vinegar is a potent cleaning agent, you can use apple cider vinegar also) and you can combine it with lemon for an even more intense clean.

 Fill the microwavable bowl with 200ml of water and add two tablespoons of white vinegar.
 Place a toothpick into the bowl, shut the door and run on high for five minutes.
 When the timer goes off, don’t open the microwave right away.
 Leave the door shut for a couple of minutes to let the steam continue to work.
 The steam will help loosen caked-on bits of food and the vinegar will help eliminate any odours.

 When you open the door, be careful pulling the bowl out; it will be very hot.
 Remove the turntable tray carefully, it will be hot as well and wash it in the sink in soapy, warm water or put it in the dishwasher if okayed in your microwave's manufacturer leaflet.
 Using a damp cloth, sponge scourer or a magic eraser (available from Amazon) (opens in new tab), wipe down the inside of the microwave and watch the dirt come right off.
 Allow to dry with the door open.